TIPS AND TRICKS FOR BOONDOCKING IN A TRAVEL TRAILER

 We're starting this camping season off with some tips and tricks for boondocking in a travel trailer

-There’s nothing like backpacking and going off in to the back of beyond, kicking back and relaxing in the wild embrace of off-the-grid nothingness.
+There’s nothing like backpacking and going off into the back of beyond, kicking back and relaxing in the wild embrace of off-the-grid nothingness.
 However, as enticing as it may sound, camping in dry campgrounds, without the commercial amenities and hookups, might seem a tad bit disconcerting to first-timers.
 With a plethora of paraphernalia to pack, technicalities to take care of and ensuring safety on the road, you already have enough on your plate.
 Here’s our list of the ultimate tips and tricks for boondocking in a travel trailer to make the most of your secluded picturesque ambiance for a memorable excursion.

 1. Picking a Boondocking Spot

-Look up pertinent online travel trailer forums, blogs and discussion threads to get an idea of viable boon-docking locales.
+Look up pertinent online travel trailer forums, blogs, and discussion threads to get an idea of viable boon-docking locales.
 Get to know the area before venturing down the secluded paths.
 Analyze detailed maps and get more information on each terrain that grabs your curiosity.
-The main intention of campers are to roam around freely and visit places so make an itinerary of the places you want to see and search for the nearest boondocking locations.
+The main intention of campers is to roam around freely and visit places so make an itinerary of the places you want to see and search for the nearest boondocking locations.

 Once at a boon-docking locale, climb to high ground to get a bird’s eye view of the site to pick a perfect spot.
 When setting up the rig, watch the direction of the sun and orient your trailer to make the most of it.
-If the weather outside is chilly, you might want to align the trailer to allow maximum sunlight in to heat up the rig.
+If the weather outside is chilly, you might want to align the trailer to allow maximum sunlight to heat the rig.
 To alleviate the sultry heat waves, keep your trailer on the shady sides.
-In addition, park your trailer to block sharp winds, so you can sit outside comfortably.
+Also, park your trailer to block sharp winds, so you can sit outside comfortably.